 The 16th Annual Florida Keys Seafood Festival returns April 2 - 3, 2022 for two days of tried-and-true seafood recipes and tasty bounty fished out of the surrounding waters.
-If you plan on going, make sure to dig into these top five Key West classics:
+If you plan on going, make sure to dig into these Key West classics:

 This regenerative food source is in season from October through May, and actually tastes more like lobster than most crab meat you’re probably used to.
 Local stone crab is best enjoyed chilled with a side of mustard sauce – a far cry from the steamed blue crab served with melted butter.

 Have you ever eaten a spiny lobster?
 Unlike lobsters from the north, spiny lobsters don’t have meaty claws.
 You just eat the tail, which tastes best grilled (also be sure to try the lobster bisque!).
 Find the best lobster dishes around the island here.

-Local shrimp is so sweet and tasty you won’t want to order it fried.
+Local shrimp is so sweet, tender, and tasty you won’t want to order it fried.
 Order a shrimp cocktail or peel-and-eat shrimp so you can taste the local “pink gold” that you’ve heard so much about.

 While in the Conch Republic, eat conch.
-You can order conch at the seafood festival in a handful of varieties, from conch salad to conch chowder.
-If you’re new to conch, we suggest you try good ole conch fritters, which are a Key West favorite and deep fried hors d'oeuvre of finely chopped conch meat mixed with a batter of flour, egg, and spices.
+You can order the sea mollusk at the seafood festival in a handful of varieties, from conch salad to conch chowder and conch ceviche.
+If you’re new to conch, we suggest you try good ole conch fritters, a Key West favorite and deep fried hors d'oeuvre of finely chopped conch meat mixed with a batter of flour, egg, and spices.

-The seafood festival is held at Bayview Park in Key West at 1320 Truman Avenue, and runs from 11 -6 p.m.
+The seafood festival is held at Bayview Park in Key West at 1320 Truman Avenue, and runs from 11 - 8 p.m.
 Saturday and 11 - 5 p.m.
 Sunday.
-Parking is $5 in the high school lot and street parking is free.
-Remember to pack sunscreen and a hat!
+Admission is $10 per person, children 12 and under are free.
+Ticket proceeds benefit sustainable fisheries management programs and youth scholarships.